Custom Greenhouse Design

 A secondary benefit of UbiGro is the light diffusion it applies to the incoming sunlight, spreading light evenly throughout the canopy, leading to better light penetration and full-canopy production.
 From the moment the sun rises above the horizon, UbiGro is activated, illuminating your greenhouse by optimizing the sunlight spectrum.

 Get A Free Custom Design For Your Greenhouse

-UbiGro is simple to install.
-With a five step procedure, UbiGro does not require outsourced support for installation.
+UbiGro luminescent greenhouse film is simple to install and can tailor the spectrum of light that your crops are receiving without implementing expensive lighting.
+With a five-step procedure, UbiGro does not require outsourced support for installation.